FAQs

 The Reserve is subject to closure due to moderate/heavy rain which can cause unsafe trail conditions and flooding of the Escondido Creek.
 The Reserve is also closed during Red Flag Warnings (increased danger of wildfires) at the request of local fire departments.

 The Reserve is a popular facility and parking is limited.
 On weekends and holidays, please consider carpooling or taking a ridesharing service, or visiting our neighboring recreational facilities.
-Vehicles left in the lot after-hours will be locked in or towed at the owner’s expense.

 There are no fees for parking or visiting the Reserve, although donations are appreciated at the trailhead “Iron Ranger.”
 Your donation will help Escondido Creek Conservancy nurture the next generation of conservationists and protect the lands that make Escondido Creek Watershed special for people, native plants, and animals.